 You’ve got a lot on your plate.
 In addition to your actual projects, it feels like you also have 50 other little tasks that demand your attention.
 There are a ton of unanswered emails in your inbox.
 A coworker on another project desperately needs your input on something, and they’re on a deadline.
 Not to mention that overflowing laundry bin waiting for you at home.

 But it’s not all bad news.
 Solutions for prioritization and decision-making are not new.
-In fact, one of the greatest frameworks for thinking about decision-making came over a half a century ago, from old school productivity master and very busy fellow Dwight Eisenhower, 34th President of the United States.
+In fact, one of the greatest frameworks for decision-making and time management came over a half a century ago, from old school productivity master and very busy fellow Dwight Eisenhower, 34th President of the United States.

 The Eisenhower Matrix

-The Eisenhower Matrix is an easy way to figure out how to prioritize your tasks so that the most important don’t fall by the wayside to the sudden, unexpected, and urgent ones.
+The Eisenhower Matrix (or Eisenhower Box) is an easy, yet extremely effective way to figure out how to prioritize your tasks so that the most important don’t fall by the wayside to the sudden, unexpected, and urgent ones.

 The idea is that all of your tasks can be sorted into four quadrants, with axes of Important and Urgent on either side.
 These four quadrants are given number values of 1 through 4 based on their priority.